BrandonWarrior/WorldWar2Trivia/README.md

 ![Desktop Scores](docs/images/desktop-lighthouse.png)

 ## Other Methods of Testing
 - In addition to automated testing tools, I conducted manual testing on various devices and browsers to ensure responsiveness and functionality.
-I also asked friends to test the app, providing valuable feedback on user experience and identifying any issues.
+I also checked the browser console for errors to identify and resolve any issues that might not be immediately visible.
+Furthermore, I asked friends to test the app, providing valuable feedback on user experience and identifying any issues.
 Their perspectives helped refine the quiz interface and ensure a smooth, engaging experience for all users.
 This combination of automated and real-world testing was crucial in delivering a reliable application.

 ## Bugs and Fixes